 Her husband actually sold his printing equipment so that he could buy 3 kilograms of volcanic sand for her to work with.
 As a live-perfomance artist, Simonova puts in long hours, often standing, to perfect her craft.

-She has and still performs for audiences around the world including heads of states and even royalty.
+She has and still performs for audiences around the world, including heads of state and even royalty.